 Species, stocks and biology

 There are 19 species of eels from around the world belonging to the genus Anguilla, four of which occur in Australia.
 A subspecies of the shortfinned eel (Anguilla australis australis) and the longfinned eel (A. reinhardtii) are the only Anguillid eel species which occur naturally in Victoria and are the target species of the Victorian Eel Fishery.
 The mainland distribution of the shortfinned eel is from the Murray River in South Australia to the Pine River in Queensland and it is also found on Flinders Island, Tasmania, New Zealand and Fiji (Jellyman 1987).
 The longfinned eel is distributed from Wilsons Promontory in Victoria to the Jardine River in Cape York, as well as northern and eastern Tasmania, New Caledonia and New Zealand (Jellyman 1987).
 Both species were considered to be panmictic (i.e. random mating within a breeding population, consistent with each species having a singular genetic stock (Kailola, et al. 1993)).
-More recently however, it was found that shortfinned eels belong to separate subspecies found on either the western side of New Zealand (Anguilla australis schmidtii ) or the south eastern side of Australia (Anguilla australis australis)
+More recently however, it was found that shortfinned eels belong to separate subspecies found on either the western side of New Zealand (Anguilla australis schmidtii ) or the south-eastern side of Australia (Anguilla australis australis).

 The following features of their biology are relevant to eel fishery management: